benjohnbarnes/Service/README.md

 Thanks for taking a look.
-Just so you know, Service is currently work in progress.
-The code seems pretty much there but the documentation is still being worked on.
+So you know, Service is currently work in progress.
+The code seems pretty much there but the documentation is being worked on.

 # What even is this?

-Service is an teeny, tiny, hardly worth it library with a generic type `Service<Intput, Output>` that is little more than a wrapper around an `async` function.
+Service is an teeny, tiny, hardly worth it library with a generic type `Service<Intput, Output>` that is really just a "Named Type" wrapper around an `async` function.

-Why am I wasting your time with it?
+Why am I wasting your time with it?!

 The quick gist is **Service provides a pattern to help you organise very valuable chunks of your code in a highly reusable and testable way.** That's the sales pitch.
 I try to justify that in more depth [separately](/README2.md).